 An interior bank of aluminium stacking doors also adds a touch of elegance and class to your home while allowing light to travel further and reduce your energy bills.
 Plus, there’s no need to worry about noise levels with a more open floor plan with interior stacking doors.
 Simply close them to reduce noise levels throughout the house while maintaining a light and open floor plan.

 Interior stacking doors aren’t just for partitioning off sections of your home.
-They could also lead to semi outdoor areas such as a sun or even serve as a functional element in an office or commercial space as well.
+They could also lead to semi outdoor areas such as the sun or even serve as a functional element in an office or commercial space as well.

 It’s Wiser to Choose Flyscreen Doors